smudge/decks/railsconf-2022/slides.md

 }
 </style>

 <!--
-Like, here's a sequence that goes in...
+Because, here's a sequence that goes in...

 CLICK